The 4 Aspects

 Physics - "F"

-Physics (also referred to as “Foundation” or “Feelings”) is the aspect that reigns over the human experience of sensual perception, feelings, physical matter, materials, environments, bodily sensations, appearances, aesthetics, possessions, comforts, and instinctual reactions to all stimuli.
+Physics (also referred to as “Foundation” or “Feelings”) is the aspect that reigns over the human experience of sensual perception, feelings, physical matter, materials, environments, bodily sensations, appearances, aesthetics, possessions, comforts, and instinctual awareness of all stimuli.

 Emotion - "E"

-Emotion is the aspect that reigns over the human ability to judge who or what you find subjectively better versus worse, evaluate the worth of people and relationships, give meaning to what happens to you and how you value it, rank things on a scale of most liked to disliked, and to decide what you believe is moral or immoral.
+Emotion is the aspect that reigns over the human ability to judge who or what you find subjectively better versus worse, evaluate the worth of people and relationships, give meaning to what happens to you and how you value it, rank things on a hierarchy of most liked to disliked, and to decide how you believe the scale of moral versus immoral should be organized.

 Logic - "L"

-Logic is the aspect that reigns over the human ability to evaluate categories, assign numerical values, provide reasons, compare and contrast data, prove what is true or false, and judge whether something is correct or incorrect.
+Logic is the aspect that reigns over the human ability to evaluate statistical categories, assign numerical values, reason out facts, compare and contrast data, prove what is true or false, and judge whether something is factually correct or incorrect.

 Volition - "V"